Marcowerjr-Personal/pingPongGame/README.md

 #### `npm install`
 Install the necessary dependencies to run the API.

+### Database configuration file

+Create a file called `.env` in project directory and add this content:
+    PORT = 3000
+    DB_HOST = "localhost"
+    DB_USERNAME = ""
+    DB_PASSWORD = ""
+    DB_DATABASE = "ping_pong_game"
+    NODE_ENV = "development"
+You have to replace the DB_USERNAME value with te database username that you have as well as DB_PASSWORD value.

 ## Available Scripts
 In the project directory, you can run: